 10. Irbit Museum Russia, examined by Hermitage director of restoration, product of Rubens studio.
 The Russian press notes that chemical analyses confirm the production in Rubens studio.
 The first known owner of the painting was the St. Petersburg professor Alexander Yakobson, who in the middle of the 19th century bought the canvas for his collection of paintings.
 Thought to be after Rubens till 2012 cleaning.
 180 x 152 cm.
-It is reported not to have been cut down in height.
+It is reported to have retained its original dimensions.
 This painting has received significant press in Russia and has been presented as an earlier copy than the one in Vienna, also with the participation of Van Dyck for the sister Martha and also Jacob Jordaens.
 The painting has now been re-framed circa 2014 and placed inside a bullet proof glass case.
 It has been doing a one painting touring exhibit in different museums in central Russia.

 11. Sothebys November 1, 2007 Lot 52 also Bonhams April 20 2005 Lot 76, The Magdalene repenting of her worldly vanities, Sothebys Old Masters.
 London sold 10,000 pounds.
 181 by 131 cm.
 Described as follower of Peter Paul Rubens.
 No provenance cited.
 The image is the same as number 5 above but the dimensions are different.
 There are only some very minor differences in the form of the clouds in the sky.
 The sky visible through the balustrade is cloudy in this version and blue in the version sold in 2000.
 As this one is listed as Follower of and the 2000 version listed as Circle of, I would just hazard a guess that this is a later copy of the Sothebys 2000 version but this is pure speculation.
 The photograph taken directly from the catalog is not very good so it renders any meaningful comparison impossible.